Blog Banner

 Rock Hard

 Admittedly, a big part of why diamonds are so loved for jewelry (and especially engagement rings that we wear daily) is because diamonds are the hardest gemstone in the world.
 Nothing can scratch them (except other diamonds) and thus they’re ideal for everyday (albeit expensive) jewelry.
-But if your personality calls for a bit more color than the norm—but you don’t want to try a softer semi-precious gem—fancy colors like champagne diamonds are probably a perfect fit!
+But if your personality calls for a bit more color than the norm—and you don’t want to try a softer semi-precious gem—fancy colors like champagne diamonds are probably a perfect fit.
 They offer the hardness and durability of a diamond but with a warm, sunshiney hue that will stand out from the crowd!

 Mellow Yellow